Fact-checked by the ZeroinDaily editorial team

 What is the best free Mailchimp alternative for a service business?

 Kit (formerly ConvertKit) is the best free Mailchimp alternative for service businesses, offering a free plan for up to 10,000 subscribers compared to Mailchimp’s 500-contact free limit.
-It is especially well suited to coaches, consultants, and freelancers who want list-based email without paying per contact.
+It works especially well for coaches, consultants, and freelancers who want list-based email without paying per contact.

 Is ActiveCampaign better than Mailchimp for service businesses?

-Yes, for most service businesses.
-ActiveCampaign offers deeper behavioral automation, a built-in CRM, and pipeline-triggered email sequences — capabilities Mailchimp does not support natively.
-Its Lite plan starts at $15 per month for 1,000 contacts, making it cost-competitive while delivering significantly more functionality for client-driven workflows.
+For most service businesses, yes.
+ActiveCampaign offers deeper behavioral automation, a built-in CRM, and pipeline-triggered email sequences, none of which Mailchimp supports natively.
+Its Lite plan starts at $15 per month for 1,000 contacts, making it cost-competitive while delivering significantly more capability for client-driven workflows.

 Can HoneyBook replace Mailchimp entirely?

 HoneyBook can replace Mailchimp for most service businesses because it includes automated email sequences alongside contracts, invoicing, and scheduling in one platform.
-However, it is not designed for large broadcast email lists or newsletter campaigns to cold audiences — for those use cases, pairing HoneyBook with Kit is a common solution.
+It is not designed for large broadcast email lists or newsletter campaigns to cold audiences, for those use cases, pairing HoneyBook with Kit is a common solution.

 What Mailchimp alternative works best for coaches and consultants?

-Kit is the top Mailchimp alternative for coaches and consultants due to its subscriber tagging system, free tier at 10,000 contacts, and native digital product selling tools.
-Dubsado is a strong second choice if you need contract and session management integrated with your client emails.
+Kit is the top choice for coaches and consultants due to its subscriber tagging system, free tier at 10,000 contacts, and native digital product selling tools.
+Dubsado is a strong option if you need contract and session management integrated with your client emails.

 How many contacts do I need before paying for email marketing?